Syngard/CTFs/KerberINT_CTF/VigBaby/README.md

 Along with a bit of [documentation](https://docs.python.org/2/library/itertools.html#itertools.cycle), we can understand that `zip` pairs characters in the same position and cycle allows to repeat the key when all if its letters are used.
 So the `encrypt` function is a Vigenere cipher, but that operates on a larger alphabet compared to the [original version](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).

-It's a standart cipher and we already know the first four characters of the plaintext, so we can easily retrieve the first four letters of the key.
+It's a standard cipher and we already know the first four characters of the plaintext, so we can easily retrieve the first four letters of the key.
 Let's write a function that does the exact opposite of the `encrypt` that we are given, and let's call it `decrypt`.
 The only thing we have to do here is change the '+' sign to a '-' sign .
 It will simply decrypt the ciphertext with the given key.

 ```python
 def decrypt(key, ciphertext):